 • 1934 – Administrator of St. Joseph’s Cathedral, Dunedin.

 • 1935 – Administrator of South Dunedin.

-• 1939-1945 – Placed in charge of the Parish of Woodchester, Gloucestor, England, R.N.Z.A.F.
+• 1939-1945 – Placed in charge of the Parish of Woodchester, Gloucester, England, R.N.Z.A.F.
 Chaplain, (Italy Star, 1939-45 Star and Defence Medal).
 Rome for six months as Chaplain for the Royal Air Force in Italy as liaison officer between other denominations.
 Part of his duties was to arrange for audiences with the Pope such as air-marshals and similar ranks.
-He had daily audiences with the Pope, many of them in his private study as well as in public, one such meeting was arranged for Lieut,-General Freyberg.
+He had daily audiences with the Pope, many of them in his private study as well as in public, one such meeting was arranged for Lieut-General Freyberg.

-• 1940, 30th September – Ordained into the Domincan Order, Woodchester, Gloucester, England.
+• 1940, 30th September – Ordained into the Dominican Order, Woodchester, Gloucester, England.
 While at the Blackfriars, the Dominican house of studies at Oxford, he engaged in filmmaking, creating 16mm films for the Oxford branch of the Catholic Film Society.
 His first effort, “The Blackfriars of Oxford” was enthusiastically received.
 He also became one of the first directors of the R.A.F.
 Catholic leadership courses.

 • 1947 – Appointed Prior of Leicester, England.